SanjoShaju/Dashboard-Creator-Application/README.md

 ## How to set up ##
 - Just run Setup.exe to install the application on you computer.
 > Note -> This setup is only for windows 64 bit version.
 Also I haven't made certificates for the application, so windows defender will show Security warnings.
-- or in Sorce_Code folder npm command to start the application
+- or in Sorce_Code folder type npm start in terminal
 ```sh
 $ npm start
 ```